Southampton-RSG-Training/TrainingProjects/README.md

 much faster._

-The script snapshots the VM, runs lesson server untill reciving ctrl-c, and finally pops the snapshot to restore the VM to a 'clean' ready state. so another lesson can be built.
+The script snapshots the VM, runs lesson server until receiving ctrl-c, and finally pops the snapshot to restore the VM to a 'clean' ready state. so another lesson can be built.

 Access the site in a browser using the following: